run MATLAB using shellscript

 tf.trainable_variables() #excluding graident variables and batch_norm variables (moving_mean and moving_variance)

-print regularization losses(weight decay) and other losses
+print regularization losses(weight decay) and other losses1

 2